 - Assuming you have this ability, render the images or SR that you produced as a reference.
 The goal is for an Image Display actor to examine your rendering and compare to what their software produces.
 Perform a screen capture and/or save as JPEG or other reasonable format.

 - Upload sample objects and the screen capture snapshot into Gazelle Test Management (EU or NA) under Connectathon-->Connectathon--> List of Samples.
 On the Samples to share tab, upload your sample image(s) under the DICOM_OBJECTS entry.
 On the "summary" tab for the sample, you will see a list of Attributes.
 Choose the attribute that best describes your sample (e.g. "NMI" for a Nuc Med image, "SWF.b" for a general sample for that profile, etc) Refer to these help pages for details on managing samples in Gazelle.

-- Some image sets are too large to upload into gazelle.
-If you encounter this, please contact the Connectathon Technical Project Manager to for instructions on alternatives.
+- Some image sets are too large to upload, and Gazelle reports an error.
+If you encounter this, please contact the Connectathon Technical Project Manager for instructions on alternatives.

 - Create a short txt file indicating you have completed the upload step.
 Upload '''that''' txt file into gazelle as the result file for this pre-Connectathon test.

 - You may submit more than one set.